A Synthetic Roman Space Telescope High-Latitude Time-Domain Survey: Supernovae in the Deep Field: Analysis Examples

 Several processing steps need to be done in order to reach the full potential use of the images taken by \textit{Roman}, including coadding images, discussed in this subsection, and difference imaging, discussed in the next.
-We have set up the process so that we can run the coaddition on an entire set of images, although there are currently still limitations about how many images can be put into one coadded image.
+We have set up the process so that we can run the coaddition on an entire set of images, although there are currently still limitations in our mock coadd pipeline that limit how many images can be coadded together simultaneously.\footnote{Due to storage issues (how many images can be mapped pixel-by-pixel and stored in a 64-bit integer image bit-mask plane) as well as memory limitations when processing in parallel the coadd stage of the pipeline, we limit the number of overlapping images chosen to be coadded to 64.
+This is not a fundamental limit for Roman, but rather a limit of the current pipeline that was developed for this and related work using these image simulations.}

-For these steps we use the {\tt sndrizpipe} data-processing pipeline, a Python implementation for \HST data processing designed for \HST SN surveys.
-The {\tt sndrizpipe} package was originally developed for detection of SNe in the CANDELS and FrontierSN {\it HST} surveys \cite[see][]{rodney_illuminating_2015,rodney_two_2015}.
-It is built on the {\tt DrizzlePac} toolkit, a package of software tools developed by the Space Telescope Science Institute (STScI) for processing of data from \HST and other observatories \citep{Drizzle}.
+For these steps we use the sndrizpipe data-processing pipeline\footnote{\url{https://github.com/srodney/sndrizpipe}}, a Python implementation for \HST data processing designed for \HST SN surveys.
+The sndrizpipe package was originally developed for detection of SNe in the CANDELS and FrontierSN {\it HST} surveys \cite[see][]{rodney_illuminating_2015,rodney_two_2015}.
+It is built on the DrizzlePac toolkit, a package of software tools developed by the Space Telescope Science Institute (STScI) for processing of data from \HST and other observatories \citep{Drizzle}.

-In applying the {\tt sndrizpipe} tools to the simulated \textit{Roman} images, we first select a ``WCS reference image'' --- an arbitrarily-selected image to define the world coordinate system (WCS) to which all other images will be registered.
-Next, we use the {\tt TweakReg} tool to construct a catalog of sources (stars and galaxies) in each individual-exposure image and match them with the WCS reference image's source catalog.
+In applying the sndrizpipe tools to the simulated \textit{Roman} images, we first select a ``WCS reference image'' --- an arbitrarily-selected image to define the world coordinate system (WCS) to which all other images will be registered.
+Next, we use the TweakReg tool to construct a catalog of sources (stars and galaxies) in each individual-exposure image and match them with the WCS reference image's source catalog.

-We can then combine all the images using the {\tt MultiDrizzle} algorithm implemented as the {\tt AstroDrizzle} Python module.\footnote{\url{https://github.com/spacetelescope/drizzlepac}} We adopt an output pixel scale of 0.0575\arcsec and set the AstroDrizzle {\tt pixfrac} parameter to 0.7.
+We can then combine all the images using the MultiDrizzle algorithm implemented as the AstroDrizzle Python module.\footnote{\url{https://github.com/spacetelescope/drizzlepac}} We adopt an output pixel scale of 0.0575\arcsec and set the AstroDrizzle pixfrac parameter to 0.7.
 For now, we combine a limited set of images such that for the resulting coadded image, 10--15 single images contribute to most of its pixels.
-The current image simulations do not include cosmic rays.
+The current image simulations do not include cosmic rays, and so cosmic ray correction in the Drizzle process is turned off.
+Realistically simulating cosmic ray impacts would require simulating up-the-ramp fitting in the SCA measurements, which has not yet been implemented in these image simulations.

 In the right side of Fig.~\ref{fig:coadd_comparison}, we show an example of a stacked \textit{Roman} image in $Y$ band.
 A single image for the same location is shown for comparison.
 The increase in depth can be clearly seen both in the noise and as objects detected (marked in cyan) which are not in the single image.